ChristianLempa/videos/README.md

 Hi, there! 👋

-I’m Christian, a 35 years old tech enthusiast from Germany, and I love to inspire and educate people in IT.
+I’m Christian, a 35 year-old tech enthusiast from Germany, and I love to inspire and educate people in IT.

 This Repository **Video** is my video documentation.
 Here you'll find code-snippets, technical documentation, templates, command reference, and whatever is needed for all my YouTube Videos.